jpwallace22/spotify-widget/README.md

 - [Electron](https://www.electronjs.org/): Embeds Chromium and Node.js to enable web developers to create desktop applications.
 - [Vite](https://vitejs.dev/): A build tool that significantly improves the front-end development experience
 - [SolidJS](https://www.solidjs.com/): A brutally efficient declarative JS library for building web applications, VERY similar to React (But no shadow dom! 😱).
+- [Styled-Components](https://github.com/solidjs/solid-styled-components): Technically its Solid Styled Components, but its the same CSS-in-JS we have al come to love (and sometimes hate)

 ## Project Setup